Ravens quarterback to hold Florida social event amid virus

 BALTIMORE (AP) — Baltimore Ravens quarterback Lamar Jackson announced he will hold his annual “Funday with LJ” event in Florida amid the state’s spike in coronavirus cases.

 Jackson’s third annual event will be held Saturday and Sunday in his hometown of Pompano Beach, Florida, according to a flyer shared on his Instagram page Monday.
-Social gatherings in groups of more than 10 people is currently not allowed in Pompano Beach, according to the city’s website.
+Social gatherings in groups of more than 10 people are currently not allowed in Pompano Beach, according to the city’s website.

 The flyer, which says “come have some fun in the sun,” advertises flag football, and water slides among other activities.
 It also says adults must wear face masks, and a waiver must be signed for children to participate.